Neil-Cardoz/Neil-Cardoz/README.md

 [![Portfolio](https://img.shields.io/badge/Portfolio-000000?style=for-the-badge&logo=About.me&logoColor=white)](https://my-portfoilo-brown.vercel.app)
 [![GitHub followers](https://img.shields.io/github/followers/Neil-Cardoz?style=social)](https://github.com/Neil-Cardoz)

 </div>

 ## <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="28"> About Me

+> 💡 I'm a passionate software developer dedicated to building robust and scalable web applications.
+I thrive on solving complex problems and turning innovative ideas into user-friendly, real-world solutions.
+Welcome to my digital workshop!.

+## 🚀 About Me

+💻 Full Stack Developer with a focus on creating efficient and maintainable code.

+🌱 Currently deepening my knowledge in Cloud Architecture (AWS/GCP) and DevOps practices.

-> 💡 A passionate software developer focused on creating intuitive and efficient solutions.
-I love exploring new technologies and building projects that make a difference.
+💡 I love experimenting with new technologies to build exciting and impactful personal projects.

+🤝 Open to collaborating on open-source projects that challenge and inspire.

+💬 Let's connect and talk about all things tech!

 ### 🎯 What I'm Currently Working On